hisashin/MakersToyPCR/README.md

 11. Cleared its Design Rule Check of PCB<br />
 12. Simpler metal parts (drilling to bending)<br />
 13. Unit is changed from inch to mm<br />

-Note:<br />
-NinjaPCR-131202.brd is the best PCB to try.
-After that I added photocoupler to test high/low temperature modes but analog switch is right choice for that purpose.<br />
-Pololu legacy motor driver VNH3SP30 is used. if you want to use latest one, you should change a little.<br />
-There seems a inconsistency error on EAGLE but... maybe not so severe.
-I'll check later.'